roshanx911/roshanx911.github.io/_posts/2020-08-15-crud-admin-panel-part-2.markdown

 </html>
 {% endhighlight %}

-- In above Create-Data page consist of `<? php include('role-admin.php'); ?>` which seek if the login user is an authorized admin, if not it will redirect to “index.php”. “role-admin.php” code cast as below:
+- In above Create-Data page consist of `<?php include('role-admin.php'); ?>` which seek if the login user is an authorized admin, if not it will redirect to “index.php”. “role-admin.php” code cast as below:

 ``` php
 <?php